Kent State Alumna Teaches Nonviolent Strategy and Tactics in Bolivia

 Jhanisse is now heavily involved with the pro-democracy movement in Bolivia.
 Putting her academic training to use in the field to make a difference in people’s lives, Jhanisse is a giving workshops across Bolivia to a wide variety of groups on using nonviolent action to protect human rights and promote democracy.
 She is also writing about the nonviolent struggle to advance democracy in Bolivia.

 Jhanisse majored in International Relations at Kent State.
-She also graduated with “university honors and with distinction,” finishing with an impressive Grade Point Average of 3.79 out of 4.
-Daza’s Senior Honors Thesis was directed by Dr. Julie Mazzei, Associate Professor of Political Science, and it prepared Jhanisse well for the important work she is currently doing to advance human rights and democracy in Bolivia through nonviolent action.
-Jhannise’s thesis was entitled: "Human Rights Violations to Indigenous People in Competitive Authoritarian Regimes in South America."
+She also graduated with “university honors and with distinction,” finishing with an impressive grade point average of 3.79 out of 4.
+Daza’s Senior Honors Thesis was directed by Dr. Julie Mazzei, associate professor of political science, and it prepared Jhanisse well for the important work she is currently doing to advance human rights and democracy in Bolivia through nonviolent action.
+Jhanisse’s thesis was entitled: "Human Rights Violations to Indigenous People in Competitive Authoritarian Regimes in South America."